 Since each technical area requires different abilities, admissions standards vary from program to program.
+For example, applicants for the Electrical Technology program are expected to have a more extensive background in mathematics than applicants for Collision Repair Technology or Plumbing Technology.
 Given an excess of qualified applicants for many programs, meeting the minimum requirements will often not be sufficient for admission.
 In that case, the most financially deserving and academically best prepared of the applicants will be selected.
 Others will be placed on a waiting list.